CANWork/Website/_posts/2020-07-02-udev-rules.md

   - Tutorials
 author_staff_member: CANWorkSupport
 ---
+If you are using multiple CANWork devices with the candleLight, this helps you keep their USB IDs organized.

 ## Linux Only

 If you are using multiple CANWork devices with the candleLight firmware, you may want to use udev rules to assign each serial number a fixed socketcan device name (can0, can1, etc) that persists between reboots and plugging/unplugging the device.
 This is easy with udev rules.